-Testing, Treatment, and Vaccinations for MPX
+Testing and Treatment for MPX

-MPX vaccine (JYNNEOS) is available in limited supply for high-risk patients at all our health centers in Broward and Miami-Dade counties.
 Patients concerned about symptoms or exposure may schedule an appointment with their Care Resource Medical Provider.

 Who are considered high-risk?